 Interns will be remunerated according to their level and to the amount of UNLdots accumulated in the period of one calendar month.
 The payment will be done according to the rules available at our Terms and Conditions.
 The UNDL Foundation will make no deductions from any of the payments due to interns, who will be personally responsible for any and all taxes and other payments due on payments received.

-The UNDL Foundation will issue a CERTIFICATE OF INTERNSHIP, upon evaluation, for those who have accomplished a minimum of 5,000 UNLdots.
+The UNDL Foundation will issue a CERTIFICATE OF INTERNSHIP, upon evaluation, for those who have accomplished the tasks defined in the internship contract.
 Those interested in validating the internship program as academic credits must verify whether this possibility is supported by their academic institution.
 In any case, the UNDL Foundation has a legal framework to sign agreements with academic institutions, if necessary to be accredited as an official internship program partner.

 THE UNDL FOUNDATION